Japan's nuclear re-start bogged down in safety checks and paperwork

 LONG HOURS

-Kyushu Electric Power Co, Hokkaido Electric Power Co, Kansai Electric Power Co and Shikoku Electric Power Co say they have each stationed scores of employees in Tokyo to respond to queries from the regulator.
+Kyushu Electric Power Co (9508.T), Hokkaido Electric Power Co (9509.T), Kansai Electric Power Co (9503.T) and Shikoku Electric Power Co (9507.T) say they have each stationed scores of employees in Tokyo to respond to queries from the regulator.

 Any downtime not spent returning home to visit families is used to prepare for more meetings with the regulator.